Yakult: History

+In 2004, Yakult launched sales in New Zealand through its Australian operations.
+That same year, Yakult LIGHT was introduced in Australia, offering a lower-sugar alternative.
+In 2017, the company reformulated Yakult LIGHT to further reduce sugar and energy content, replacing sugar with Stevia.

+In 2014, the company opened its first manufacturing facility in the United States, located in Fountain Valley, California.

 Relationship with Danone

 In February 2018, it was reported that Danone planned to sell US$1.9 billion of its Yakult investment, reducing its stake from 21% to 7%.
 The plan was followed by a decline in Yakult's share value.
 Danone had first bought shares in Yakult in April 2000.
 The sale was completed in March 2018.

 In mass media

 In September 2018, it was reported that the appearance of unlabelled Yakult bottles in the 2018 film To All the Boys I've Loved Before led to a rise in the drink's sales that coincided with a 2.8% increase in share price following the film's release on 17 August.

+In January 2020, professional sumo wrestler Takakeishō Takanobu appeared in a television commercial advertising Yakult 1000.